Hey, That's My Data! Token-Only Dataset Inference in Large Language Models: Methodology of

 \subsection{Overview of \ourmethod{}}

-To address the label-only constraint effectively, \ourmethod{} follows a three-step process that integrates \emph{catastrophic forgetting} detection with \emph{statistical hypothesis testing}.
-Each step is designed to gather enough evidence to distinguish a \emph{suspicious dataset} from a known \emph{non-member validation set}, all without requiring confidence scores or internal model states.
+To address the token-only constraint, \ourmethod{} combines \emph{catastrophic forgetting} with \emph{statistical hypothesis testing} to distinguish a target dataset from a known non-member validation set, without relying on confidence scores or internal states.
+The key insight is that fine-tuning affects member and non-member data asymmetrically at the output level, even as model parameters drift away from their pre-trained configuration.

+Fine-tuning induces parameter drift characteristic of catastrophic forgetting.
+For member data, this process re-optimizes around latent representations already encoded during pre-training, leading to comparatively rigid or structured shifts in token-level outputs.
+In contrast, non-member data requires forming new representations, resulting in more diffuse and less stable output changes.
+This asymmetry yields a detectable statistical signal under token-only observation, as shown in Fig.~\ref{fig:overview}.

+Guided by this observation, \ourmethod{} measures output distribution shifts induced by controlled fine-tuning and compares them against those observed on a held-out non-member dataset.

-\para{Step 1: Completion Prompt Construction.} We begin by treating dataset inference as a text completion task.
-Specifically, each data sample is split into a \emph{prompt} segment and a \emph{completion} segment.
-We then embed the prompt segment within a generic instruction (e.g., ``Complete the following text:''), ensuring that our approach requires only the model's top-1 output tokens.
-This label-only requirement is compatible with most commercial LLM APIs, preserving realism for real-world applications.
+\para{Step 1: Completion Prompt Construction.} We frame dataset inference as a text-completion task.
+Each sample is split into a prompt and completion, and the prompt is placed inside a generic instruction (e.g., ``Complete the following text'').
+This setup works with token-only interfaces since it requires only top-1 predictions, aligning with typical commercial LLM APIs.

-\para{Step 2: Target Model Fine-Tuning.} Next, we fine-tune the target LLM on these prompt-completion pairs derived from the suspicious dataset.
-From the perspective of \emph{catastrophic forgetting}, if the suspicious dataset was indeed in the model's original training corpus, re-introducing it should ``refresh'' any forgotten internal representations, thus yielding a more pronounced shift in the model's outputs.
-Conversely, truly novel data that the model has never seen before generally prompts a less drastic output shift, since the model must acquire entirely new patterns rather than revisiting old ones.
+\para{Step 2: Target Model Fine-Tuning.} We fine-tune the target LLM on these prompt–completion pairs.
+If the dataset was part of the training corpus, fine-tuning rapidly refreshes internal representations, causing a pronounced shift in outputs.
+For unseen data, the model learns new patterns more gradually, producing smaller shifts.

-\para{Step 3: Output Distribution Analysis.} Finally, we measure how the model's completions differ \emph{before} and \emph{after} fine-tuning.
-To accomplish this, we: \begin{enumerate} \item \emph{Gather pre- and post-fine-tuning completions} for the suspicious dataset's test subset. \item \emph{Compute similarity metrics} (e.g., lexical overlap or BERT-based scores) to quantify how much the outputs have changed. \item \emph{Contrast these changes against those of a known non-member validation set}, which is subjected to the same fine-tuning and evaluation pipeline to establish a distributional baseline for non-member data. \end{enumerate} By applying a statistical hypothesis test to compare the suspicious set against the validation baseline, \ourmethod{} can conclude whether the suspicious dataset is likely part of the model's original training data.
-Because we rely solely on top-1 predictions, this technique remains viable even when log probabilities or other rich signals are unavailable or deliberately obfuscated.